InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 Note that unlike TEAPv1, only one CMK is derived for each inner message, which also means that only one Compound-MAC is derived.
 This Compound-MAC is placed into the MSK Compound-MAC field, and the EMSK Compound-MAC field is not used.

-The alternative would be to redefine the entire contents of the Crypto-Binding TLV.
-Re-using the existing Crypto-Binding TLV format means that there are minimal changes required to implementations, which is a more useful property than any trivial optimization to save a few octets of data being exchanged.
+It would be possible to redefine the entire contents of the Crypto-Binding TLV, in the interest of minor optimization.
+However, re-using the existing Crypto-Binding TLV format means that there are minimal changes required to implementations, which is a more useful property than saving a few octets of data being exchanged.

 ### Pseudo-MSK-Contents TLV